discos/doc/user/noto/Backend.rst

 .. admonition:: WARNING:

-	* Since then calmux control port is single-client, it is mandatory for DISCOS to proper configure it to make sure that no other client are connected at the time of the telescope setup.
+	* Since then calmux control port is single-client, it is mandatory for DISCOS to proper configure it to make sure that no other clients are connected at the time of the telescope setup.